Exeter: Roman

-Medieval times
+Middle Ages

-Bishop Ussher identified the Cair Pensa vel Coyt, listed among the 28 cities of Britain by the History of the Britons, as Isca, although David Nash Ford read it as a reference to Penselwood and thought it more likely to be Lindinis (modern Ilchester).
-Nothing is certainly known of Exeter from the time of the Roman withdrawal from Britain around the year 410 until the seventh century.
-By that time, the city was held by the Saxons, who had arrived in Exeter after defeating the British Dumnonians at Peonnum in Somerset in 658.
-It seems likely that the Saxons maintained a quarter of the city for the Britons under their own laws around present-day Bartholomew Street, which was known as "Britayne" Street until 1637 in memory of its former occupants.

-Exeter was known to the Saxons as Escanceaster.
-In 876, it was attacked and briefly captured by Danish Vikings.
-Alfred the Great drove them out the next summer.
+Nothing is certainly known of Exeter from the time of the Roman withdrawal from Britain around 410 until the seventh century, when it was held by the Saxons (to whom it was known as Escanceaster) who had arrived after defeating the British Dumnonians at Peonnum in Somerset in 658.
+In 876, the city was attacked and briefly captured by Danish Vikings before Alfred the Great drove them out the next summer.
 Over the next few years, he elevated Exeter to one of the four burhs in Devon, rebuilding its walls on the Roman lines.
-These permitted the city to fend off another attack and siege by the Danes in 893.
-King Athelstan again strengthened the walls around 928, and at the same time drove out the remaining Britons from the city.
-(It is uncertain, though, whether they had lived in the city continuously since the Roman period or returned from the countryside when Alfred strengthened its defences.)
-According to William of Malmesbury, they were sent beyond the River Tamar, which was fixed as the boundary of Devon.
-(This may, however, have served as a territorial boundary within the former kingdom of Dumnonia as well.)
-Other references suggest that the British simply moved to what is now the St David's area, not far outside Exeter's walls.
-The quarter vacated by the Britons was apparently adapted as "the earl's burh" and was still named Irlesberi in the 12th century.
-In 1001, the Danes again failed to get into the city, but they were able to plunder it in 1003 because they were let in, for unknown reasons, by the French reeve of Emma of Normandy, who had been given the city as part of her dowry on her marriage to Æthelred the Unready the previous year.
+These permitted the city to repel another attack and siege by the Danes in 893. Æthelstan again strengthened the walls around 928, and at the same time drove out the remaining Britons from the city.
+After failing again in 1001, the Danes were finally able to plunder it in 1003 when they were let in, for unknown reasons, by the French reeve of Emma of Normandy, who had been given the city as part of her dowry on her marriage to Æthelred the Unready the previous year.